-AusVaxSafety is an active national surveillance system, monitoring adverse events following immunisation (AEFI).
-It is led by the National Centre for Immunisation Research and Surveillance (NCIRS) and is funded by the Australian Government Department of Health.
-The Victorian vaccine safety surveillance is coordinated by SAEFVIC, based at the Murdoch Children’s Research Institute (MCRI)
+AusVaxSafety is an active national surveillance system of all vaccines on the National Immunisation Program (NIP), which monitors adverse events following immunisation (AEFI) to detect possible vaccine safety signals.
+With funding from the Australian Government Department of Health, it commenced in 2014 and is led by the National Centre for Immunisation Research and Surveillance (NCIRS).
+The Victorian vaccine safety surveillance is coordinated by SAEFVIC, based at the Murdoch Children’s Research Institute (MCRI).

-The information is also shared with the Therapeutic Goods Administration (TGA), the Australian Government Department of Health and the participating state health departments, all of whom have a shared responsibility for monitoring the safe use of vaccines.
+All data is shared with the Therapeutic Goods Administration (TGA), the Australian Government Department of Health and the participating state health departments, all of whom have a shared responsibility for monitoring the safe use of vaccines.

 Author: Annette Alafaci (SAEFVIC Research Assistant, Murdoch Children’s Research Institute)